-The primary challenges associated with the management of the Preserve are centered on the proliferation of nonnative Old World climbing fern in inaccessible reaches of the Flatford Swamp system, and inundation of Flatford Swamp due to runoff entering the Preserve from surrounding property.
+The primary challenges associated with the management of the Preserve are centered on the proliferation of nonnative Old World climbing fern in inaccessible reaches of the Flatford Swamp system, and inundation of Flatford Swamp due to excessive inflow of water entering the Preserve from multiple upstream tributaries and surrounding properties.
 These issues are discussed in greater detail elsewhere in the plan.
 Otherwise, development pressure in the region remains low and the Preserve is not expected to experience significant development within the next ten years.